fbpx

 Policy & Advocacy

 Breakthrough’s mission is to support first-generation college aspirants to achieve postsecondary success.
 We fundamentally understand that, no matter how much determination our students display and how much support they receive from their families, schools, and Breakthrough, the educational system can present barriers and challenges that get in the way.
-Our mission is rooted in commitments to educational equity and in the intertwined issues of health, economic, immigration, and racial justice, as the ability to go to school and realize one’s educational dreams is connected to many other factors in our society.
+Our mission is rooted in commitments to educational equity and the intertwined issues of health, economic, immigration, and racial justice, as the ability to go to school and realize one’s educational dreams is connected to many other factors in our society.

 Meet Our Advocacy Fellows